Pride and Prejudice: Literature

-In Gwyn Cready's comedic romance novel, Seducing Mr Darcy, the heroine lands in Pride and Prejudice by way of magic massage, has a fling with Darcy and unknowingly changes the rest of the story.

-Abigail Reynolds is the author of seven Regency-set variations on Pride and Prejudice.
-Her Pemberley Variations series includes Mr Darcy's Obsession, To Conquer Mr Darcy, What Would Mr Darcy Do and Mr Fitzwilliam Darcy: The Last Man in the World.
-Her modern adaptation, The Man Who Loved Pride and Prejudice, is set on Cape Cod.

-Bella Breen is the author of nine variations on Pride and Prejudice.
-Pride and Prejudice and Poison, Four Months to Wed, Forced to Marry and The Rescue of Elizabeth Bennet.
+Old Friends and New Fancies: An Imaginary Sequel to the Novels of Jane Austen, a novel by Sybil G. Brinton which was published in 1913, is often acknowledged to be the first sequel to the works of Jane Austen.

+Pemberley Shades, by D. A. Bonavia-Hunt, was published in 1949.
+The novel was reviewed in the New York Times by writer Shirley Jackson, who said it was written with "modesty, affection and becoming sensibility."

+Bridget Jones's Diary is a 1996 novel by Helen Fielding, which has many similarities to Pride and Prejudice.
+The book has spawned three sequels and four movies.

-In March 2009, Seth Grahame-Smith's Pride and Prejudice and Zombies takes Austen's work and mashes it up with zombie hordes, cannibalism, ninja and ultraviolent mayhem.
-In March 2010, Quirk Books published a prequel by Steve Hockensmith that deals with Elizabeth Bennet's early days as a zombie hunter, Pride and Prejudice and Zombies: Dawn of the Dreadfuls.
+In March 2009, Seth Grahame-Smith's Pride and Prejudice and Zombies took Austen's work and mashed it up with zombie hordes, cannibalism, ninja and ultraviolent mayhem.
+In March 2010, Quirk Books published a prequel by Steve Hockensmith dealing with Elizabeth Bennet's early days as a zombie hunter, Pride and Prejudice and Zombies: Dawn of the Dreadfuls.
 The 2016 film of Grahame-Smith's adaptation was released starring Lily James, Sam Riley and Matt Smith.

-Marvel has also published their take on this classic by releasing a short comic series of five issues that stays true to the original storyline.
+Marvel published its take on this classic by releasing a short comic series of five issues that stays true to the original storyline.
 The first issue was published on 1 April 2009 and was written by Nancy Hajeski.
 It was published as a graphic novel in 2010 with artwork by Hugo Petrus.

-Pamela Aidan is the author of a trilogy of books telling the story of Pride and Prejudice from Mr Darcy's point of view: Fitzwilliam Darcy, Gentleman.
-The books are An Assembly Such as This, Duty and Desire and These Three Remain.

-Detective novel author P. D. James has written a book titled Death Comes to Pemberley, which is a murder mystery set six years after Elizabeth and Darcy's marriage.
+In 2011, detective novel author P. D. James published Death Comes to Pemberley, a murder mystery set six years after Elizabeth and Darcy's marriage.